varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 ---

-## ðŸŽµ MUSICAL APPLICATION: Songs Using E Major and A Major Shapes
+## 🎵 MUSICAL APPLICATION: Songs Using E Major and A Major Shapes

 ### Song 1: "Wild Thing" by The Troggs